ccxt/ccxt/wiki/Manual.md

 ## Active status

-The `active` flag is typically used in `currency` & `market` objects.
-However, from different exchanges, the status might have different meaning.
-Often, when a currency is inactive, all corresponding tickers, orderbooks and other related endpoints might return empty responses, all zeroes, no data or outdated data for that currency.
-The user should check if the currency is active and [reload markets periodically, as explained below](#market-cache-force-reload).
-(Note: `false` value for this property doesn't always guarantee that all of them (trading/withdrawal/deposit) are disabled on the exchange.
-Likewise, neither `true` value guarantees that all of them (trading/withdrawal/deposit) are enabled on that exchange.
-For exact answer, you might need to look into specific exchange's implementation of the mentioned `active` property inside `fetchMarkets` method).
-Also, this flag is not yet supported and/or implemented by all markets.
+The `active` flag is typically used in [`currencies`](#currency-structure) and [`markets`](#market-structure).
+The exchanges might put a slightly different meaning into it.
+If a currency is inactive, most of the time all corresponding tickers, orderbooks and other related endpoints return empty responses, all zeroes, no data or outdated information.
+The user should check if the currency is `active` and [reload markets periodically](#market-cache-force-reload).

+Note: the `false` value for the `active` property doesn't always guarantee that all of the possible features like trading, withdrawing or depositing are disabled on the exchange.
+Likewise, neither the `true` value guarantees that all those features are enabled on the exchange.
+Check the underlying exchanges' documentation and the code in CCXT for the exact meaning of the `active` flag for this or that exchange.
+This flag is not yet supported or implemented by all markets and may be missing.

-**WARNING! fee related information is experimental, unstable and may only be partial available or not at all.**
+**WARNING!
+The information about the fee is experimental, unstable and may be partial or not available at all.**

 ## Precision And Limits